 Supervision is an essential component in the practice of Cognitive Behavioural Psychotherapy.
 Online supervision helps to develop important skills, practitioner reflection and learning in order to maintain high standards of client care.

 At Anapsys Counselling Services, John Dunlop, who is a Psychologist but also a BABCP Accredited Cognitive Behavioural Psychotherapist, offers Online supervision to Accredited and non-Accredited CBT Therapists, from novice to experienced.
 Such mental health professionals may have different core professions such as Psychiatry, Mental Health Nursing, Counselling, Psychology, etc.

 John's primary aim is to provide a safe environment for therapists to discuss their concerns, casework or other professional issues in a structured way and to work within the ethical guidelines set down by the BABCP.

 John is an experienced Cognitive Behavioural Psychotherapist with more than 10 years experience in offering CBT.
 You can read more about his qualifications and specialisations by clicking here.
-He has received extensive training in Supervision and has supervised dozens of CBT trainees from Post-Graduate/Masters courses as well as experienced CBT psychotherapists.

 The CBT models he works with are: Beck's Cognitive Therapy, Rational Emotive Behaviour Therapy, and Metacognitive Therapy.
 John is also a fully qualified EMDR practitioner.